oracle-livelabs/adb/adb-gcp/connect-to-swingbech-app/connect-to-swingbech-app.md

     ![Swingbench wizard](./images/swingbench-load-run.png " ")

 - You should now see the Transaction happening in your Autonomous database.

+- We are going to monitor the Autonomous Database using Google Cloud Monitoring in the next lab.

 ***NOTE: Do not disconnect the Swingbench application***